-Acute administration of 5-HT medications modulates both volitional and reflexive behaviors in humans with chronic incomplete SCI.
-5-HT antagonists will decrease clinical measures of strength and spasticity/spasms whereas SSRIs will increase clinical measures of strength and spasticity/spasms.
-These data suggest that 5-HT may have actions on pathways common to both voluntary and involuntary force generation.
-Although further work is underway to elucidate the precise physiological mechanisms underlying the changes observed, the understanding that serotonergic medications alter motor function following SCI may have immediate clinical implications and can increase the clinicians' awareness of motor consequences of medications that alter the bioavailability of 5-HT.
+Acute administration of 5HT medications modulates both volitional and reflexive behaviors in humans with chronic incomplete SCI.
+5HT antagonists will decrease clinical measures of strength and spasticity/spasms where as SSRIs will increase clinical measures of strength and spasticity/spasms.
+These data suggest 5HT may have actions on pathways common to both voluntary and involuntary force generation.
+Though further work is targeted at elucidating the precise physiological mechanisms underlying the changes observed, the understanding that serotonergic medications alter motor function following SCI may have immediate clinical implications and can increase the clinicians' awareness of motor consequences of medications that alter the bioavailability of 5HT.